MIDDLE SCHOOL AUDITIONS 2025

 SOME SONG CHOICES

 You do not need to use any of the songs here - there is no accompanist for these auditions.
 Please have a backing track ready to go or notify me if you’re having trouble.
 If you want to use a song you already know well and love (and can relate to) and want to use the track at your audition you can just bring it on your phone and we’ll try to hook it up to our speaker.
-Or you can sing a capella.

 Over The Rainbow - The Wizard of Oz